Skip to content

 Cameras

-Resolution: If possible, provide images at the sensor's full resolution.
+Image resolution: If possible, provide images at the sensor's full resolution.
+Minimum resolution is 600x400 pixels.

-Dot projection off: You are required to turn off dot projection for depth camera images.
+Dot projection off: Turn off dot projection for depth camera images.

-Range awareness: Depth cameras produce the best data within only a short range, so it's very important that they see nearby (<1m away) tall static structure during data collection.
+Range awareness: Depth cameras produce the best data within a short range, so it's very important that they observe tall static structure within 1-2 meters during the data collection.

 Lidars

-Prefer the lidar's native output: If your lidar produces raw packets, record and send those if possible.
-Also include any topics that contain lidar configuration or intrinsics information.
+Native output: If your lidar produces packets, record and send those if possible.
+Also include any topics or files like metadata.json that contain lidar configuration or manufacturer beam-angle intrinsics information.

 Wheel Encoders

-1. (Preferred): Use a JointState message with position or velocity populated, including timestamps.
+Use a ROS JointState message with position or velocity populated, plus header timestamps, for each encoder.

 Timestamps

-Optional: TF tree: if you have one available, include a TF tree that has roughly correct extrinsics for all sensors.
-If some of them are totally wrong or missing, that's OK.
-The TF tree is simply an aid to a human who will carefully review your first data upload.
+Optional: If you have a roughly-correct TF tree available, please share it!
+The TF tree will be used to aid a human who will carefully review your first data upload.
 It's helpful to have a starting point for understanding the sensor layout.
-During subsequent calibrations, any TF data is ignored.
+During subsequent calibrations any TF data is ignored.

 Capture data as follows:

-1. Start recording with the system stationary, positioned very close to tall static structure that fills the field of view of some sensors
+1. Start recording with the system (robot, vehicle, sensor kit, etc) stationary, positioned very close to tall static structure that fills the field of view of some sensors

 • Ideally start within 1m of the static structure